Velkrim-07/Sketch-To-Mesh/README.md

   OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Contributors
+Contributors:
-  Judah Smith-Dyer
+  - Judah Smith-Dyer
-  Rafael Fernandes Da Silva
+  - Rafael Fernandes Da Silva
-  James Burns
+  - James Burns
-  Kliment Behr
+  - Kliment Behr

-Project Status
+Project :
   Pre-alpha

 Thank you for downloading Sketch-To-Mesh!